When planning your retirement and how to create an income from your pensions, there are several key things you need to consider:

-Pensioners and would be retirees are exposed to a number of different risks.
-Typically, when we talk about risk, we think about the risk of investments rising or falling in value.
+Pensioners, and would-be retirees, are exposed to a number of different risks.
+Typically, when we talk about risk, we think about investments falling in value.

-- The risk of Annuity rate movements
+- Annuity rate movements

 - Longevity risk